taktsun/ED_ERV/README.md

 	    renv::restore()

  5. Run 4 R scripts to reproduce the results.
-Start new R session (Ctrl+Shift+F10 in Windows) and clear all environment variables before you run each R script.
+Start new R session (Ctrl+Shift+F10 in R studio on Windows) and clear all environment variables before you run each R script.

 	- prepare_data.R
 	- desstat&MCFA.R
 	- megaanalysis.R
 	- poweranalysis.R

-*PLUS, SHOULDNT WE ALSO ADD THAT THEY CAN THEN RUN THE MANUSCRIPT RMD FILE TO KNIT THE MANUSCRIPT?*
-*Plus, we need to add information about the data.*
-*We definitely need to add the folders, cause now I could only run the script if I myself manually added the folders.*
-*I also had to add the results folder in the manuscript*
+ 6. Knit EDERV_manuscript.Rmd (Ctrl+Shift+K in R studio on Windows) to generate our manuscript.

 Step 1 to 4 are detailed in the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html).